zopefoundation/ZODB/documentation/guide/install-and-run.rst

     >>> conn.root.foo
     1

-Once you have a top-level object, you use it's methods, attributes, or operations to access other objects and so on to get the objects you need.
+Once you have a top-level object, you use its methods, attributes, or operations to access other objects and so on to get the objects you need.
 Often indexing data structures like BTrees_ are used to make it possible to search objects in large collections.